uber-archive/coding-challenge-tools/README.md

 ### Food trucks

 Create a web app that tells the user what types of food trucks might be found near a specific location.
+The main interface should be a map.

 The data is available on [DataSF](http://www.datasf.org/): [Food Trucks](https://data.sfgov.org/Permitting/Mobile-Food-Facility-Permit/rqzj-sfat)